araffin/sbx/README.md

 Note: when using the DroQ configuration with CrossQ, you should set `layer_norm=False` as there is already batch normalization.

+## Benchmark

+A partial benchmark can be found on [OpenRL Benchmark](https://wandb.ai/openrlbenchmark/sbx) where you can also find several [reports](https://wandb.ai/openrlbenchmark/sbx/reportlist).

 ## Citing the Project

 To cite this repository in publications: